 - If the poverty rates among Indigenous Peoples were reduced, the fiscal costs associated with supporting people living in poverty, would decline by an estimated $8.4 billion annually.

 - Overall, if the gap in opportunities for Indigenous communities across Canada were closed, it would result in an increase in GDP of $27.7 billion annually or a boost of about 1.5% to Canada’s economy.”

 If Canada is going to reconcile with Indigenous Peoples then the blueprint must include economic reconciliation.

 We encourage everyone who reads this information to use their best judgment given their own circumstances, vulnerabilities and needs and to contact a consulting or legal professional if you have more specific questions.
 Come over to our Linkedin page and join the conversation.
 Click here

 Interested in learning more?
-Check out our courses at our upcoming Training Week in Ottawa.
+Check out our courses at our upcoming Training Week.